 The Proven Benefits Of Eye Masks

 People who used sleep masks were also far less prone to disruptions in their sleep patterns than those who slept without masks.
-This means you have a consistent sleep-wake cycle, and experience a deep sleep that will help lower your metabolism and help you wake up refreshed the next day.
+One benefit is a consistent sleep-wake cycle.
+Another is you’ll experience a deep sleep that will help lower your metabolism and help you wake up refreshed the next day.

 To learn more about sleeping masks, what to look for in a good mask, and how to determine which product can help the most for your specific sleep challenges, read our article on the best sleep mask.

 Need More Zzzs?

 Get FREE tips on sleeping better and live a happier life!

 Studies have revealed that there was a drastic difference between the levels of cortisol and melatonin between those who slept with sleep masks and those who did not.
 Melatonin and cortisol are both key biological markers of our circadian rhythm.

 Melatonin is an important circadian regulatory hormone.
 Meanwhile, cortisol plays a key role in helping our bodies cope with stress and also helping to regulate our metabolism.